Arundel Farm offers ethically farmed products and reinvests

 Biodiversity

-Since then, thousands of trees have been planted to facilitate biodiversity and to help local, and global climate.Both the white bellied sea eagle and wedge tailed eagle occasionally nest at Arundel.
+Since then, thousands of trees have been planted to facilitate biodiversity and to help the climate.Both the white bellied sea eagle and wedge tailed eagle occasionally nest at Arundel.
 Swift parrots are sometimes seen on the farm, feeding on blue gum flower in our shelterbelts.
 Many endemic Tasmanian bird species can be found here including the dusky robin, the yellow wattle bird, the green rosella, the yellow throated honey eater, the black headed honeyeater and the Tasmanian native hen.Several threatened mammal species occur at Arundel, including the Tasmanian devil, the eastern and spotted tailed quolls and the eastern-barred bandicoot.

 Sustainable farming